saumyaprabhakar/CarShowcaseApplication/README.md

 The application is deployed on Vercel
 Link- https://car-showcase-application-five.vercel.app/

 ## Preview of the application
 ![Preview of the application](Home.png)
 Home Page of the Application

 ![Preview of the application](carCatalouge.png)
-Car Catalouge
+Car Catalog

 ![Preview of the application](searchBar.png)
-Search bar to search your favourite cars
+Search bar to search your favorite cars

 ![Preview of the application](customFilters.png) Custom filters to select the year or the type of car

 ![Preview of the application](carDetails.png)
 Complete Car Details shown in a card

 ![Preview of the application](showMore.png)
 Show more button to incorporate pagination